E-reader device sales are falling rapidly.

 E-reader device sales update

-A recent update by Statista shows the continual decline of e-reader device sales for the period 2018 through 2025.
+Do people still use Kindles?
+An update by Statista shows the continual decline of e-reader device sales for the period 2018 through 2025.

 The declining trend of e-reader device sales is clearly continuing for Kindles and similar devices.

-A phone or tablet is the new ereader
+A phone or tablet is the new e-reader

 If e-reader device sales are in free fall or in their death throes, how are people reading ebooks?

-Again from Pew, the data tells the story.
+Again, from Pew, the data tells the story.
 Smartphones and tablets are the choices of ebook readers.

 Cellphones are near saturation levels for some groups